Divensky/design-to-code-frontend-checklist/README.md

 ## II.
 Set up the workspace

-2. Create a folder for this project.
+2. Choose a name for this project.

-3. Open the project folder in your terminal.
-Then follow these steps:
+3. Open the project's parent folder in your terminal.
+If you are a new dev, follow the [beginner-friendly version](https://learntechwell.com/design-to-code-frontend-checklist/).
+Otherwise do this:

 - Create your project.
 For example, in Vite, use `npm create vite@latest`.
+- When prompted, enter the project name and select your framework.
-- Install relevant dependencies: `npm install`.
+- Navigate into the new project with `cd <your new project name>` and install relevant dependencies: `npm install`.
 - Install any additional dependencies you know you’ll need.
-Maybe linters or SASS: `npm install -D sass`.
+Maybe linters or SASS: `npm install -D eslint`, `npm install -D sass`.
-- Create/modify the folder structure: include `src` and/or `assets` folder, `public` or `dist` folder, etc. based on your preferred setup.
+- Create/modify the folder structure if needed: include `src` and/or `assets` folder, `public` or `dist` folder, etc. based on your preferred setup.
+- Set up any needed editor configurations and preferences (perhaps `.prettierrc.json`, etc.).
 - Create/copy a `.gitignore` file and specify what should be ignored by Git.
 - Set up version control:
   `git init`
   `git add .`
   `git commit -m "initial commit"`
-- Create a new branch and switch to it.
-- Assign your upstream repository with `git push -u origin <your branch name>`.
+- Assign your upstream repository with `git remote add origin <your repo path>`, `git push -u origin main`.
+Replace `main` with your branch name if different.
-- Set up any needed editor configurations and preferences.
+- Create a new branch for development and switch to it: `git checkout -b <branch-name>`.

 4. Create an empty index.html file and an empty style.css file in your folder structure.
+Skip this if you have boilerplate code already.

 5. Open your index.html file in your code editor.
 Generate the boilerplate code for your HTML file (`<!DOCTYPE html>`, etc.), for example by typing an exclamation sign followed by a tab.

 6. Replace the text in the `<title>` tag with the actual title of your document.
 Add any other relevant meta tags, for example `<meta name="description" content="Your description">`.

 7. Within the `<head>` section of your HTML file, add a `<link>` tag to connect your style.css file.
 Example: `<link rel="stylesheet" href="css/style.css">`.
+Or replace the boilerplate code with your actual code.

 8. Test to see if it works.
 Put a simple rule into your CSS file, such as
 ```